AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 ### Task 2: Authenticate the Office 365 API Connection for sending email alerts

 In this task, you will open the deployed Logic App workflow and configure it to send email alerts through its HTTP trigger.
-This trigger will be called by one of your Azure functions that gets triggered by the Cosmos DB change feed, any time a notification event occurs, such as completing a trip.
+This trigger will be called by one of your Azure functions that gets triggered by the Azure Cosmos DB change feed, any time a notification event occurs, such as completing a trip.
 You will need to have an Office 365 or Outlook.com account to send the emails.

 1. In the [Azure portal](https://portal.azure.com), navigate to your resource group for this demo and open the **Logic App**.